 How to apply for equipment financing

-Loan applicants apply online by answering questions about the type of business they own and the equipment they need.
+Loan applicants can apply online, answering questions about the type of business they own and the equipment they need.
 You will be asked to upload or email requested documents.
-You’ll sign your contractual documents online, and most lenders will make a decision on your loan within one day.
+You’ll sign your contractual documents online, and lenders may make a decision on your loan within one day.

 Here are some typical documents you might need to show a lender:

 - Equipment quote